sbarex/SourceCodeSyntaxHighlight/README.md

 > - In the `System Preferences > Extensions > Quick Look` disable other extensions one at a time until you find the one that conflicts.
 >
 > If the problem affects only a specific format it is possible that this was registered by some application with a non-standard UTI.
 Check the UTI with the _Inquiry window_ and send me the value.
 The support for each format must be defined at compile time.
+>
+>  Also remember that some common files cannot be handled by third party extension because are reserved by the system (for example, `.ts`, `.html`, …).

 ### Is it possible to enable / disable support for individual formats?
 > No, Apple does not allow this functionality.

 ### Is it possible to add support for _xyz_ format?
-> It depends... first the format must be handled by `highlight`.
+> It depends… first the format must be handled by `highlight`.
 Check in the _Inquiry window_ if the file is supported.
 > If is supported please send me the UTI associated to the file.
 You can also view the UTI with this terminal command:
 >
 > `$ mdls -name kMDItemContentType -name kMDItemContentTypeTree filename.ext`
 >
-> Some common files cannot be handled by third party extension because are reserved by the system (for example, `.xml`, `.ts`, …).
+> Some common files cannot be handled by third party extension because are reserved by the system (for example, ``.ts`, `.html`, …).
 >
 > You can customize the behavior for files with no extension yourself.
 See [Plain files](#plain-files) settings.